4.19 Leave Without Pay (includes information regarding the Family Medical Leave Acts)

 In most cases, requests for voluntary leave without pay should be approved only after appropriate paid leaves have been exhausted.

 - Scheduled: An employee's appointment schedule includes a period of leave without pay.

 Certain staff appointments may include a period of time off, e.g., appointments which follow the academic calendar.
 This period is taken as leave without pay.

-- Disciplinary: An employee's request for paid leave is not approved, or other instances occur that require the absence of the employee by administrative disciplinary directive.
+- Disciplinary: An employee's request for leave is not approved, or other instances occur that require the absence of the employee by administrative disciplinary directive.

 - Other: Any other instance which necessitates the use of leave without pay.